Macri-man/2DGame/README.md

 ## Items

 There are three items the player can equip; a hammer, rock, or fist.
 The Rock is used to attack the enemies and stop shurikens from hitting the player.
+The hammer can be used to kill an enemy.
+The fist can be used to pull a lever or climb a climbing wall.

 ## Player